 Spain’s renewable dream, of course, began as sunny-multi-billion-dollar boom.
 Quasi-religious images of fields of photovoltaics and radiant concentrated solar towers wowed North American greens.
 (Concentrated solar uses 624 mirrors to focus radiation to a receiver that heats steam to drive a turbine.)

 But the revolution rapidly collapsed into a messy economic bust that has left more questions than answers.
 Moreover, Prieto and his Spanish compatriots are still counting the unpredictable casualties of the nation’s stalled energy transition.

-is no stranger to solar power.
+Now the engineer is no stranger to solar power.
 As a telecom engineer he has worked with photovoltaic panels in remote locations since the 1970s.
 Nor is he a cheerleader for fossil fuels.
 As the co-founder of the Spanish Association for the Study of Energy Resources, Prieto has long advocated abandoning oil before its volatile pricing and pollution leave the globe in financial and atmospheric chaos.

 Since 2004 he has designed, consulted and helped to build more than 30 megawatts (MW) of solar photovoltaic (PV) plants.
 He even manages, operates and partially owns a PV plant that spills one megawatt of juice (enough to power up to 1,000 homes) onto the national electrical grid in the province of Extremadura.

 Given his vast technical experience Prieto also consults with governments around the world on solar renewable prospects.
 And he has also teamed up with ecologist Charles Hall to produce a provocative book: Spain’s Photovoltaic Revolution: The Energy Return on Investment.

 These days Prieto ends his presentations, more often than not, by asking to his audience to "pray for alternatives to nuclear."